-- Work in line with all relevant legislation and guidelines to protect clients, colleagues, staff and visitors from any abuse, accident or injury. - Carry out any client checks, planning and risk assessments as needed. - Promote, implement and ensure compliance with The Salvation Army's Equality and Diversity policy. - Facilitate client meetings and other client participation methods - Promote client choice and control at all times by working within a personalised and client-directed support service as necessary and as part of the service delivery model.
+- Work in line with all relevant legislation and guidelines to protect clients, colleagues, staff and visitors from any abuse, accident or injury. - Work in line with all relevant legislation and guidelines to protect clients, colleagues, staff and visitors from any abuse, accident or injury. - Carry out any client checks and assist with implementing risk assessments where required. - Facilitate client meetings and other client participation methods - Promote client choice and control at all times by working within a personalised and client-directed support service as necessary and as part of the service delivery model. - Complete and review client assessments including risk assessments, within contractual timeframes and ensure person centred and outcome focussed support plans are created in accordance with Salvation Army policy - Conduct regular client support plan reviews within contractual timeframes and ensure clients achieve their identified goals in accordance with Salvation Army policy. - Design and deliver a range of in-house support provisions which clients can opt into thereby promoting individual choice and designed to achieve successful outcomes for clients.